-Other revenues earned by the company are recognised on accrual basis.
+Other revenues earned by the Group and the Company are recognised on accrual basis.

 (f) Government grants

 Grants from the National Transport Authority are not recognised until there is reasonable assurance that the Group will comply with the conditions attached to them and that the grants will be received.